Ruth Westheimer: 1980–1989

-1990-99
+1990–1999

+In 1990, Westheimer starred in an ABC sitcom pilot, Dr. Ruth's House, which aired as a one-time special in June of that year.
+ABC did not move forward in turning the pilot into a series.

 In 1993, Westheimer and Israeli TV host Arad Nir hosted a talk show in Hebrew titled Min Tochnit, on the newly opened Israeli Channel 2.
-The show was similar to her US Sexually Speaking show.
+The show was similar to her U.S. Sexually Speaking show.
 The name of the show, Min Tochnit, is a play on words: literally "Kind of a program", but "Min" (מין) in Hebrew also means "sex" and "gender".
 1993 and 1994 saw the publication of "Dr. Ruth's Good Sex Night-to-Night Calendar."

-In 1994, she appeared in a computer game, an interactive CD-ROM adaptation of Dr. Ruth's Encyclopedia of Sex released for Windows and the Philips CD-i.
+In 1994, she appeared in a computer game, an interactive CD-ROM adaptation of Dr. Ruth's Encyclopedia of Sex released for Windows and a Philips CD-i.

-In 1995 she hosted a series of Playboy instructional videos entitled "Making Love."
+In 1995, she hosted a series of Playboy instructional videos entitled "Making Love".
 She also wrote a column distributed both nationally and internationally by the King Features Syndicate.
 In 1996, she co-authored Heavenly Sex, on Judaism and sex, in which she wrote: "The great rabbi Simeon ben-Halafta called the penis the great peacemaker of the home."
-She refers to the Book of Ruth as encouraging single women to initiate sex (providing the relationship leads to marriage), cites a Talmudic mandate that an unemployed man must make love to his wife every day, and mentions the writings of a 12th-century rabbi who suggested that couples use different positions while having sex.
+She referred to the Book of Ruth as encouraging single women to initiate sex (providing the relationship leads to marriage), cited a Talmudic mandate that an unemployed man must make love to his wife every day, and mentioned the writings of a 12th-century rabbi who suggested that couples use different positions while having sex.